romland/llemmings/README.md

 ### 🧠 Cheating
+All written by language models, I say: there are a few exceptions, like it's allowed to remove redeclared variables and similar small things.
+But other than that, the code should be written by the LLM.

 If you add/change code that you did not get from the LLM, make sure that it's marked with something like: